Queen Elizabeth II Reservoir: Construction

 The reservoir embankment has a rolled clay core which extends down into the under-lying blue London clay.
 The core wall is 3.6 m wide at the base and tapers above ground level to 3 m wide at the top of the wall.
 The clay was taken from three borrow pits.
 On both sides of the core is a fill of mixed clay and gravel 0.9 m wide.
 The reservoir walls were constructed by dragging gravel from the floor of the reservoir but which was not compacted other than compaction by the construction machinery.
 The top of the embankment is 15 m above ground level.
 Over the London clay is about 6 m of sandy gravel.
 A study in 2009 identified that about 750,000 tonnes of sand and gravel could be excavated from the bottom of the reservoir.

 The inlet and outlet valve towers are located at the north east and north west corners of the reservoir.
 The inlet and outlet tunnels are 2.5 m in diameter and run beneath the Knight and Bessborough reservoirs, nearby roads and houses to the Walton Water Treatment Works.
 The inlet tunnel is 1035 m long and the outlet tunnel is 795 m long.

+Operation

+The water quality changes which took place during reservoir storage are as follows.